my-language-skills/simple-advertising/README.md

 # Simple Advertising

-* Contributors: danzhik, colomet, davideC00
+* Contributors: @colomet, @danzhik, @davideC00
 * Donate link: https://opencollective.com/mylanguageskills
-* Tags: revisions,cleaning
+* Tags: multisite, ads, advertisment, advertisements, wordpress plugin
 * Requires at least: 3.0.1
 * Tested up to: 5.2.2
 * Requires PHP: 5.6
 * Stable tag: 1.0.2
-* License: GNU 3.0
+* License: GPLv3 or later
 * License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
-* Gutemberg: compatible
+* Gutenberg: compatible

+This plugin provides simple handy tool for spreading advertisment (as images) over all web-pages which display posts or pages or CPT's.
+Only works with multisite installation!

 ## Description

-This plugin provides simple handy tool for spreading advertisment as images (and a link if necessary) over all web-pages which display posts or pages or CPT's.
-Only works with multisite installation!
+With use of this plugin you can set some announcements, ads etc. in all your web-site's posts content.
+The content of advertisements is a simple image with a link (if necessary).
 Management of the advertisement is done from a plugin settings subpage under Network Settings page.

 ## Installation